"The Expert Authority You Can Trust"

 Besides holding a PhD in Molecular Biology, Vibhuti is an enthusiast in microbiology, with a parallel interest in communicative sciences.
 She has completed the Training course in Scientific Journalism from the Indian Science Communication Society.
 She also works as a freelance scientific writer and editor for manuscripts and environment-based websites.

 On a personal front, she lives with her husband, an officer in the Indian Armed Forces and her 3-year old daughter, and enjoys reading and sketching!

-Because of her 7+ years of extensive education and research into Molecular Biology, Microbiology, and Biochemistry, and her Bioinformatics training on how to interpret biological data, I felt she would be a perfect fit to Fact Check and add her Commentary to many pages on this website.
+Because of her 7+ years of extensive education and research into Molecular Biology, Microbiology, Biochemistry, and infectious diseases, along with her Bioinformatics training on how to interpret biological data, I felt she would be a perfect fit to Fact Check and add her Commentary to many pages on this website.

 Dr. Vibhuti Rana has Medically Fact Checked, edited and revised, and provided an updated Commentary on these webpages:

 Allergies and Asthma can be caused by Systemic Yeast or Fungal Infections

 Can Antibiotics Cause Yeast Infections?

 Do Arthritis and Gout Have a Link to Systemic Yeast Infection?

 Candida Albicans: How Do You Get It; Testing & Treatment

 Candida Diet - Don't Follow Bad Information Until You Read This